ibm-cloud-architecture/refarch-eda/docs-archive/concepts/README.md

 When developing event driven solutions, you will typically see two types of event streams:

 * Event streams whose events are defined and published into a stream as part of a solution.
-* Event streams that connect to a real-time event stream, for example from an IOT device, a voice stream from a telephone system, a video stream, or ship or plane locations from global positioning systems.
+* Event streams that connect to a near real-time event stream, for example from an IOT device, a voice stream from a telephone system, a video stream, or ship or plane locations from global positioning systems.

 ## Command